bufbuild/protobuf-es/packages/protoc-gen-es/README.md

 `target=js+dts`.

-By default, we generate JavaScript and TypeScript declaration files, which produces the smallest code size.
+By default, we generate JavaScript and TypeScript declaration files, which produces the smallest code size and is the most compatible with various bundler configurations.
 If you prefer to generate TypeScript, use `target=ts`.

 ### `import_extension=.js`